IRS Installment Agreement

 Is It Possible to Settle Your Tax Debt for “Pennies on the Dollar”?

-If you are like many taxpayers that are burdened with an insufferable amount of back tax debt, you have undoubtedly heard claims of “settling your tax debt for pennies on the dollar.”
+If you are like many taxpayers who are burdened with an insufferable amount of back tax debt, you have undoubtedly heard claims of “settling your tax debt for pennies on the dollar.”
 As with anything, if it seems too good to be true, it usually is.
 While there are mechanisms for settling a tax debt, a payment plan is far more realistic.
 The IRS Installment Agreement is the most likely approach for you to settle your tax debt.

 If you’re financially unable to pay your tax debt immediately, you can make monthly payments through an IRS installment agreement.
-An installment agreement allows you to make a series of monthly payments over time – up to a period of 72 months.
+An installment agreement allows you to make a series of monthly payments over time, up to a period of 72 months.

 While it is sometimes possible to negotiate with the IRS to settle for less than what you owe, it’s generally only possible if you absolutely cannot pay what you owe.
 It’s only advantageous if you owe an amount of money so large that you would never conceivably be able to pay it back.
-Claims that you can easily settle your tax debt from the IRS for pennies on the dollar is frequently misleading.
+Claims that you can easily settle your tax debt with the IRS for pennies on the dollar are frequently misleading.

 What is an IRS Installment Agreement?